MVAR: Visual Autoregressive Modeling with Scale and Spatial Markovian Conditioning: Introduction

-Our main contributions are summarized as follows: \textbf{(i)} We propose a novel next-scale autoregressive framework that introduces the scale Markovian assumption to model the conditional likelihood, substantially reducing memory consumption during both training and inference, and enabling the training of MVAR on eight NVIDIA RTX 4090 GPUs. \textbf{(ii)} Based on the learned scale-Markov transition probabilities, we introduce spatial-Markov attention to mitigate spatial redundancy across adjacent scales, reducing the computational complexity of attention calculation from \(\mathcal{O}(N^{2})\) to \(\mathcal{O}(Nk)\). \textbf{(iii)} We conduct comprehensive experiments on both small model trained from scratch and large fine-tuned models.
-Our method achieves comparable or superior performance to the vanilla next-scale prediction model while reducing memory consumption by \(\textbf{ 4.2}\times\), as shown in Fig.~\ref{fig:motivation}(c).
+\begin{itemize}[topsep=3.5pt,itemsep=3pt,leftmargin=15pt] \item We propose a novel next-scale autoregressive framework with a scale Markovian assumption to model conditional likelihood.
+It substantially reduces memory consumption during both training and inference, enabling MVAR training on eight NVIDIA RTX 4090 GPUs. \item Based on the learned scale-Markov transition probabilities, we introduce spatial-Markov attention to mitigate spatial redundancy across adjacent scales, reducing the computational complexity of attention calculation from \(\mathcal{O}(N^{2})\) to \(\mathcal{O}(Nk)\). \item We conduct comprehensive experiments on both small model trained from scratch and large fine-tuned models.
+Our method achieves comparable or superior performance to the vanilla next-scale prediction model while reducing memory consumption by \(\textbf{ 4.2}\times\), as shown in \figref{fig:motivation}\,(c). \end{itemize}